cltk/ang_models_cltk/README.md

 CV fold 10 accuracy = 0.922 in 6.352 seconds
 10-fold validation of model perceptron = 0.922
-Test accuracy of model perceptron on unseen text  = 0.840 Time for modhel perceptron to tag Beowulf = 0.990
+Test accuracy of model perceptron on unseen text  = 0.840 Time for model perceptron to tag Beowulf = 0.990
 ```

 We see that the Perceptron tagger is the most accurate but also slowest.
 The CRF tagger seems to offer the best balance of speed and accuracy.